Of course, you should start blogging this year (2026) and beyond.

 Your blog name is important, but you don’t have to spend weeks trying to discover the perfect name – because there is no such thing as the perfect one.

 While there is no perfect blog name, there are rules to finding a good domain name.
-A good blog name should be memorable, short, easy to spell, and to say on the phone.
+A good blog name should be memorable, short, easy to spell, and easy to say on the phone.

 If people have difficulty understanding your blog name on the phone, you’ve chosen the wrong domain name.